-"Hard being the only Brown person in a 50 mile radius.
-Felt like I had to be the Ambassador for all Brown people."
+"It was hard being the only brown person in a 50-mile radius.
+I felt like I had to be the Ambassador for all brown people."

 33% felt supported in their move to adulthood/living independently/further education.

 had enough to have a sense of their own identity